macrocosm-os/folding/documentation/get_started.md

 ## Launch Commands
 ### Validator

-SN25 runs off DigitalOcean S3 data buckets for data transfer.
+SN25 uses DigitalOcean S3 data buckets for data transfer.
 Therefore, the following environment variables need to be set in your system or application environment (`.env` file):
 - `S3_REGION = "nyc3"`: The AWS region or S3-compatible region where the bucket is located.
 - `S3_ENDPOINT = "https://nyc3.digitaloceanspaces.com"`: The endpoint URL for your S3-compatible service.
 - `S3_KEY`: Your S3 access key ID.